yduf/yduf.github.io/_posts/2023-09-27-vpinballx-code.md

 ### Next

-- How to enable B2S in standalone ?
+- How to enable DMD in B2S in standalone ?